-A Natural Experiment Test for Asset Pricing Models (with Tongbin Zhang)
+The AH Premium: A Natural Experiment (with Tongbin Zhang)

-The high and volatile AH premium, which is the price differences of dual-listed AH shares, In the connected Chinese stock markets provides a natural experiment to test asset pricing models.
-We show that various present-value asset pricing models, in which stock prices are determined only by fundamentals, are rejected because of their difficulties in explaining AH premium.
-We finnd that an internal rationality learning model can rationalize the AH premium and show the importance of subjective stock price expectations in equity pricing.
-Convergence traders are highly likely to suffer a big loss in this situation.
+The high, persistent and volatile AH premium, which is the price differences of dual-listed AH shares in the connected Chinese stock markets, provides a natural experiment to test asset pricing models.
+We show that various Bayesian/RE asset pricing models can't explain AH premium.
+We find that an internal rationality learning model can rationalize the AH premium and show the importance of subjective stock price expectations in equity pricing.
+Convergence traders to bet the convergence of the two shares are highly likely to suffer a big loss in this situation.

 New Tests of Expectation Formation with Applications to Asset Pricing Models (with Pei Kuang and Tongbin Zhang)